FANZ

 Users currently in the flow will stop progressing.
 When you resume, they continue from where they left off.

-Only if the re-entry policy is set to "Multiple with cooldown".
-With "Once only", each user can enter the flow at most once.
+Only if the re-entry criteria is set to "Allow re-entry after a time period".
+With "No re-entry", each user can enter the flow at most once.

 Yes.
 You can update steps, add new ones, or remove existing ones.
 Save your changes and they take effect immediately.